In aller Freundschaft: Spin-off: In aller Freundschaft – Die jungen Ärzte

 In July 2014, the MDR announced the production of a spin-off named In aller Freundschaft – Die jungen Ärzte - (In All Friendship - The Young Doctors).
 The series focuses on Dr. Niklas Ahrend (Roy Peter Link), who at the beginning of the series accepts a senior physician's office at the Johannes-Thal-Klinikum in Erfurt, leaving the Sachsenklinik and five assistants.
-The production of 42 episodes took place since autumn 2014, the weekly broadcast on Thursday evenings began on 22 January 2015 at Das Erste.
+The production of 42 episodes began in autumn 2014; the weekly broadcast on Thursday evenings began on 22 January 2015 at Das Erste.

 Spin-off: In aller Freundschaft – Die Krankenschwestern

-In November 2018, a new spin-off begins named In aller Freundschaft – Die Krankenschwestern.
+In November 2018, a new spin-off began, named In aller Freundschaft – Die Krankenschwestern.
 The characters are introduced in both older series.
-In In aller Freundschaft, nurse Arzu meets a former classmate from nursing school who asks her to comme to Halle and help her with the formation of the new nurses.
-In Die jungen Ärzte, two of the main characters, Luisa and Jasmine, who have applied to the nursing school, have a car accident in Erfurt (where the young doctors show happens) and meet Fliete Petersen, the cousin of Elias Bähr, who works at the Johannes-Thal-Klinikum as a assistants.
+In In aller Freundschaft, nurse Arzu meets a former classmate from nursing school who asks her to come to Halle and help her with the formation of the new nurses.
+In Die jungen Ärzte, two of the main characters, Luisa and Jasmine, who have applied to the nursing school, have a car accident in Erfurt (where the young doctors show happens) and meet Fliete Petersen, the cousin of Elias Bähr, who works at the Johannes-Thal-Klinikum as an assistant.
 Fliete realises that he wants to train as a nurse too and follows his two new friends in Halle.